 of people are gay or lesbian.
 Surveys quoted by many gay-positive sources quote

 10%.
-The actual number, based on unbiased sources, appears to be about 5% or one
+Among the general population, an estimate in excess of 20% is common.
+The actual number, based on the most accurate sources that we have been able to find, appears to be about 5% or one

 in 20 adults.
 Homosexuality is probably more common than naturally red hair in

 - In a family with two children, there is an almost 10% chance that one

 will be gay.

 - In a family with a mother, father, and two children, in which the

 parents each have two siblings who in turn have two children each, there are